MetaMask/metamask-docs/docs/guide/README.md

 # Introduction

 Welcome to MetaMask’s Developer Documentation.
-This documentation is for learning to develop applications for MetaMask.
+MetaMask is the trailblazing tool enabling user interactions and experience on Web3.
+It is currently available as a browser extension and as a mobile app on both Android and iOS devices.
+The purpose of this documentation is to illustrate how to build a dapp with MetaMask.

 - You can find the latest version of MetaMask on our [official website](https://metamask.io/).
 - For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/).
-- For up to the minute news, follow our [Peepeth](https://peepeth.com/MetaMask/), [Twitter](https://twitter.com/MetaMask) or [Medium](https://medium.com/metamask) pages.
+- For up to the minute news, follow our [Twitter](https://twitter.com/MetaMask) account.
 - To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).

 ::: tip Recent Breaking Provider Changes